-At the front of the kiln chamber, install bay/loading doors with at least two sides hinges and a center door latch to close (recommended).
-Top hinged or lift-off doors are also acceptable.
+At the front of the kiln chamber install bay/loading doors with at least two sides hinges and a center door latch to close (recommended).
+Top hinged or a lift off doors are also acceptable.

-At least one access door should be installed in the back of the chamber to allow dehumidifier servicing and/or lumber monitoring.
+At least one access door should be installed in the back of the chamber to allow for service of the dehumidifier and/or lumber monitoring.